reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 108. [Restricted user can bypass permissions restriction to create NR Alert policies](https://hackerone.com/reports/380413) to New Relic - 5 upvotes, $500
 109. [http://newrelic.com SSRF/XSPA](https://hackerone.com/reports/146875) to New Relic - 5 upvotes, $0
 110. [CSV Injection in sub_accounts.csv](https://hackerone.com/reports/127032) to New Relic - 5 upvotes, $0
-111. [No Rate Limitation on Promo Code](https://hackerone.com/reports/123091) to New Relic - 5 upvotes, $0
+111. [Reflected XSS on Signup Page](https://hackerone.com/reports/119090) to New Relic - 5 upvotes, $0
-112. [/accounts/USERID.json file is left open for Restricted User of organization disclosing Owners's Mobile Number and "billing_info, cc_email"](https://hackerone.com/reports/221250) to New Relic - 5 upvotes, $0
+112. [No Rate Limitation on Promo Code](https://hackerone.com/reports/123091) to New Relic - 5 upvotes, $0
-113. [Privilege Escalation in Default Notification Preferences](https://hackerone.com/reports/210298) to New Relic - 5 upvotes, $0
+113. [/accounts/USERID.json file is left open for Restricted User of organization disclosing Owners's Mobile Number and "billing_info, cc_email"](https://hackerone.com/reports/221250) to New Relic - 5 upvotes, $0
-114. [ Missing security best practices (leads to further impact) ](https://hackerone.com/reports/385420) to New Relic - 5 upvotes, $0
+114. [Privilege Escalation in Default Notification Preferences](https://hackerone.com/reports/210298) to New Relic - 5 upvotes, $0
-115. [CSTI fix (#587829) bypass leading to stored XSS at plugins again](https://hackerone.com/reports/629113) to New Relic - 4 upvotes, $1000
+115. [ Missing security best practices (leads to further impact) ](https://hackerone.com/reports/385420) to New Relic - 5 upvotes, $0
-116. [Stored XSS firing if the error occurs when trying to delete the APM app](https://hackerone.com/reports/530871) to New Relic - 4 upvotes, $750
+116. [CSTI fix (#587829) bypass leading to stored XSS at plugins again](https://hackerone.com/reports/629113) to New Relic - 4 upvotes, $1000
-117. [CSRF at acknowledging an incident](https://hackerone.com/reports/512102) to New Relic - 4 upvotes, $750
+117. [Stored XSS firing if the error occurs when trying to delete the APM app](https://hackerone.com/reports/530871) to New Relic - 4 upvotes, $750
-118. [NRQL Query allows restricted user to pull all data from Synthetics monitors without having read permissions enabled ](https://hackerone.com/reports/387290) to New Relic - 4 upvotes, $750
+118. [CSRF at acknowledging an incident](https://hackerone.com/reports/512102) to New Relic - 4 upvotes, $750
-119. [Manipulation of submit payment request allows me to obtain Infrastructure Pro/Other Services for free or at greatly reduced price](https://hackerone.com/reports/219356) to New Relic - 4 upvotes, $600
+119. [NRQL Query allows restricted user to pull all data from Synthetics monitors without having read permissions enabled ](https://hackerone.com/reports/387290) to New Relic - 4 upvotes, $750
-120. [Bypass of #447975 - view mobile application token though "Application Information" sidebar on Installation page ](https://hackerone.com/reports/479139) to New Relic - 4 upvotes, $500
+120. [Manipulation of submit payment request allows me to obtain Infrastructure Pro/Other Services for free or at greatly reduced price](https://hackerone.com/reports/219356) to New Relic - 4 upvotes, $600
-121. [https://rpm.newrelic.com/.htaccess file is world readable](https://hackerone.com/reports/123074) to New Relic - 4 upvotes, $0
+121. [Bypass of #447975 - view mobile application token though "Application Information" sidebar on Installation page ](https://hackerone.com/reports/479139) to New Relic - 4 upvotes, $500
-122. [Open redirection bypass](https://hackerone.com/reports/127741) to New Relic - 4 upvotes, $0
+122. [https://rpm.newrelic.com/.htaccess file is world readable](https://hackerone.com/reports/123074) to New Relic - 4 upvotes, $0
-123. [Normal user can set "Job title" of other users by Direct Object Reference](https://hackerone.com/reports/123435) to New Relic - 4 upvotes, $0
+123. [Open redirection bypass](https://hackerone.com/reports/127741) to New Relic - 4 upvotes, $0
-124. [User enumeration possible from log-in timing difference](https://hackerone.com/reports/127026) to New Relic - 4 upvotes, $0
+124. [Normal user can set "Job title" of other users by Direct Object Reference](https://hackerone.com/reports/123435) to New Relic - 4 upvotes, $0
-125. [Login Open Redirect](https://hackerone.com/reports/131552) to New Relic - 4 upvotes, $0
+125. [User enumeration possible from log-in timing difference](https://hackerone.com/reports/127026) to New Relic - 4 upvotes, $0
-126. [newrelic.com rails directory traversal vuln](https://hackerone.com/reports/134032) to New Relic - 4 upvotes, $0
+126. [Login Open Redirect](https://hackerone.com/reports/131552) to New Relic - 4 upvotes, $0
-127. [Improper Session Management](https://hackerone.com/reports/139178) to New Relic - 4 upvotes, $0
+127. [newrelic.com rails directory traversal vuln](https://hackerone.com/reports/134032) to New Relic - 4 upvotes, $0
-128. [Privilege Escalation In Moniter](https://hackerone.com/reports/139502) to New Relic - 4 upvotes, $0
+128. [Improper Session Management](https://hackerone.com/reports/139178) to New Relic - 4 upvotes, $0
-129. [[alerts.newrelic.com] Scanning local network via notification channel](https://hackerone.com/reports/153634) to New Relic - 4 upvotes, $0
+129. [Privilege Escalation In Moniter](https://hackerone.com/reports/139502) to New Relic - 4 upvotes, $0
-130. [Reflected XSS on Signup Page](https://hackerone.com/reports/119090) to New Relic - 4 upvotes, $0
+130. [[alerts.newrelic.com] Scanning local network via notification channel](https://hackerone.com/reports/153634) to New Relic - 4 upvotes, $0
 131. [Restricted User can view multiple account details including customer_root_account_id, payment method, date of first payment, etc.](https://hackerone.com/reports/198221) to New Relic - 4 upvotes, $0
 132. [Cross site scripting in a subdomain of newrelic.com](https://hackerone.com/reports/181528) to New Relic - 4 upvotes, $0
 133. [Stored XSS on BillingCountry parameter](https://hackerone.com/reports/182414) to New Relic - 4 upvotes, $0